Advanced Aerodynamics and Hydrodynamics for Powerboats

 the use of Lifting Strakes in your hull design.
 Select use of Lift Strakes by making selection of the drop-down box on Input Screen #4, selecting “One Strake”, “Two Strakes”, “Three Strakes” or “No Strakes”.
 Input dimensions for Lift Strake Width and Strake location.
 Strake location dimension on Vee Hull is specified as horizontal distance from centerline of hull; strake location dimension on Tunnel Hull is specified as horizontal distance from inside of sponson keelson.
 TBDP©/VBDP© assumes that there are Lift Strakes on both sides of hull (pairs); input dimensions are for each Lift Strake.

 Lift Strake Design: High-lift strakes are located symmetrically (on both sides of the keel) and parallel to the keel of the hull.
 They are triangular in shape with their lower surface flat and horizontal (parallel) to the water surface (0° angle).
 The corner/edge of the strake should be sharp, not rounded.
-Care is needed to consider the 'trip edge' presented by lift strake as this can hamper maneuvering (turning). [see also article: Design of Strakes and Spray Rails]
+Care is needed to consider the 'trip edge' presented by lift strake as this can hamper maneuvering (turning).
+Lateral placement of strakes is important, particularly when employing multiple strakes. [see also article: Design of Strakes and Spray Rails]

 trim tab analysisTrim Tabs - TBDP©/VBDP© now accounts for the use of Trim Tabs in your hull setup.
 Select use of Trim Tabs by selecting the TrimTab checkbox on Input Screen #5.
 Input dimensions for Tab Width, Tab Length and Tab Deflection (degrees, “+ve” input means deflected Tab DOWN to water; “-ve” input means retracted Tab UP).
 TBDP©/VBDP© assumes that there are 2 Tabs for all installations (input dimensions are for each Tab).